GustavHAlbrecht/EconSecureKeyGenerator/README.md

 <strong>Assumptions:</strong>
 <ol>
   <li>Secret pin codes must be chosen randomly from the pin code space by users.
 Otherwise an attacker can exploit heuristics and the average trials to find the right pin code will be less than (10<sup>n</sup>)/2.  </li>
   <li> The costs c of running the algorithm must be the same for everbody.
 Using repeated hashing where the previous hash is the input to the next hash function reduces parallel execution.
-Probably holding up to this assumption will require application specific third partys running the repeated hashing </li>
+Probably holding up to this assumption will require application specific machines by third partys running the repeated hashing </li>
   <li> The algorithm is a mapping from the combination of the human-unique identifiers and the secret pin code to the private key space.
 For two differnt persons every possible private key in the private key space must be equally probable.</li>
  </ol>